 You should only use this alcohol as fuel or cleaner.
 Do not consume this part of your run!

 The first 5% or so of your run will consist of the foreshots.
 This 5% contains methanol.
 Generally, as a standard practice, you would throw out the first 250 ml per 5 gallons as this part of your run will consist of these foreshots.
 However, since we’ll be using this alcohol as a sanitizer/disinfectant product instead of a consumable spirit, you should keep them.

 The alcohols found in the foreshots and heads work great as strong cleaning agents, fire starters, de-greasers, and solvents.
 Again, DO NOT consume these because they are toxic and will poison you and/or make you blind.

 Next, comes the part of the distillate known as the heads.
 The heads make up 30% percent of your alcohol run.
 As mentioned above, you will find lots of different volatile alcohols in the heads of your run.
-One of the staples of the heads is a particularly volatile alcohol known as acetone.
+One of the particularly volatile staples of the heads is known as Acetone.

 *Note a great way of isolating both the foreshots and heads in your run is to bring your still to around 168 °F and keep it there for around 10 minutes.
 The alcohol produced during this duration will consist of only foreshots and heads.
 Once the condenser stops producing at 168 °F, you’ll know that you’ve collected all of the more volatile alcohols that make up the foreshots and heads of the run.

 The next 30% of your run will be the sweet spot of your alcohol run, known as the hearts.
 You’ll want to raise the temperature of your still to 175 °F to 180 °F range to start collecting this portion of your distillate.